Tips for Traveling With Tots

-Whether you are driving over the mountains and through the woods to grandma’s, or leaving on a jet plane to relax in a tropical paradise, when you have young ones tagging along, your “vacation” may not seem like a vacation at all.
+Whether you are driving over the mountains and through the woods to Grandma’s, or leaving on a jet plane to relax in a tropical paradise, when you have young ones tagging along, your “vacation” may not seem like a vacation at all.
 Whether it’s a crowded airport, a noisy car, Friday night traffic, or inclement weather, there are many creative ways you can interact with your kids to keep them occupied, and to help your vacation actually feel like one.
+Here are some tips for traveling with tots:

 - Sing-a-longs.
 Nothing passes the time like music and song.
 Bring some familiar tapes or CDs that you and your kids can sing along together to.
 Teach your kids some hand motions and clapping to make it more fun.
 If your kids are bored with the same old tapes you always listen to, buy some news ones especially for the trip.